isomerpages/nparks-sgf/_sgf-2024-show-highlights/Floral Windows to the World/Judges.md

 <p><strong>HARIJANTO <u>SETIAWAN</u>, International Master Florist, Singapore</strong>
 <br><strong>Judge</strong>
 </p>
-<p>&nbsp;Harijanto Setiawan, originally trained as an architect, found his
+<p>Harijanto Setiawan, originally trained as an architect, found his true
-true calling in floristry, earning acclaim for his artistic vision in the realm of floral-scape.
+calling in floristry, earning acclaim for his artistic vision in the realm of floral-scape.
 He attained the title of International Master Florist from Boerma Institute Flower School in Holland in 2023 and serves as a distinguished floral ambassador for Floral Fundamentals UK.
 Notably, Harijanto stands as the inaugural floral designer in Singapore to receive the Designer